Shanks0304/Py_Company_Info_Harvest/README.md

 ### ReAct Agent Prompts

-### ReAct Agent Prompts

 python:agent/prompts.py

 startLine: 3

 endLine: 38

-These prompts guide the ReAct agent in analyzing search results and extracting relevant company information.
+These prompts are essential for guiding the ReAct agent in analyzing search results and extracting relevant company information.
+Notable aspects include:

+- Use of `PromptTemplate` for structured input
+- Detailed instructions for information extraction and formatting
+- Emphasis on providing reasoning for the extracted information
+- JSON output format for easy integration with other parts of the system

+These code highlights showcase the core functionality of the Company_Info_Harvester, demonstrating how it leverages external APIs and AI-powered analysis to extract and structure company information efficiently.

 ## 🤝 Contributing